Snowboard boots wide feet powder deep snow riding

 3. Do wide boots affect binding choice?

-Yes, ensure toe strap reaches the boot’s toe and heel hoop fits without overhang.
+Yes, ensure the toe strap reaches the boot’s toe and heel hoop fits without overhang.
 Most modern bindings fit up to 114mm outsole.

 4. Are wide boots heavier than standard?